I haven’t got a chance yet to play with asynchronous I/O APIs in any production

 From this point onwards, the whole transfer will be self sustaining.
 Once the

-completion signal arrives, with the data in the aio_read
+aio_read completion signal arrives, with the data in the aio_read

-descriptor I can proceed with aio_write
+descriptor I can proceed with aio_write.
+Similarly aio_write completion

-to maintain data flow.
+can trigger another aio_read to maintain data flow.
 This will spin until the

 requested amount of data is transferred.
 Here’s how the signal handler looks: